facebookarchive/ds2/README.md

-  -P, --platform            execute in platform mode -p, --port ARG            listen on the port specified -e, --set-env             add an element to the environment before launch -S, --slave               run in slave mode (used from platform spawner) -E, --unset-env           remove an element from the environment before lauch
+  -P, --platform            execute in platform mode -p, --port ARG            listen on the port specified -e, --set-env             add an element to the environment before launch -E, --unset-env           remove an element from the environment before lauch
 ```